Condom comes off and takes hair with it — Ouch!

-Depending on how much hair we're talking about, could you prep them prior to getting 'em in the condom?
+Depending on how much hair you're talking about, could you prep them prior to getting 'em in the condom?
 Might smoothing or combing them down and toward the tip of your penis make for less tugging when the condom passes over them on its way off?
-Some men and women choose to trim their pubes; trimming yours may keep them away from the grasp of the condom — just be sure to be careful when you're clipping down there!
-You could also gently stretch the condom at its ring as you roll it up or down to help reduce unwanted hair snagging and/or removal before and after the condom is used.
+Some folks choose to trim their pubes; trimming yours may keep them away from the grasp of the condom — just be sure to be careful when you're clipping down there!
+You could also gently stretch the condom at its ring as you roll it up or down to help reduce unwanted hair snagging or removal before and after the condom is used.

 Now that some major hair care issues have been addressed, what about the condoms you're using?
 Could you go with a slightly looser fit?
-They should grab, but not choke, your chicken.
+They need to fit snuggly, but not choke, your chicken.
 Condoms are not supposed to move around when they're on, nor require a crowbar to take them off.
 Again, you can try 'em on to learn which sizes and brands work for you.